-These hotspots are helpful in many ways like protection of natural resources like pure water, soil, maintenance of the ecosystem, controlling pollution and recycling the nutrients of the ecosystem.
+These hotspots are helpful in many ways like protecting natural resources like pure water, soil, maintenance of the ecosystem, controlling pollution and recycling the nutrients of the ecosystem.

 Biodiversity hotspots are also a good source of many of the medicinal resources, pharmaceutical drugs, and wood products.
-Hotspots are also a great place for the research and education related activities for the betterment of the human race.
+Hotspots are also a great place for research and education-related activities for the betterment of the human race.

 Also, there are around 2 billion people who live in these 36 biodiversity hotspots of the world.
 They live and work here for their living.
 Most of these tribes are native to these hotspots.
 Many of these biodiversities have a higher density of human beings than that of the other part of the world, And their relation with these hotspots are far more strong than we think.

 There are 4 biodiversity hotspots in India, They are